Optimal investment and consumption with forward preferences and uncertain parameters: Introduction

+A related concept, known as horizon-unbiased utility, was introduced by Henderson in \cite{Henderson_2007} and further explored by Henderson and Hobson in \cite{Henderson_Hobson_2007}.
+They argue that the value functions of horizon-unbiased utilities are maturity-independent, a crucial property for optimal investment stopping problems.
+For a dual characterization of forward investment preference, see \cite{Zit} by {\v Z}itkovi{\'c}.
+El Karoui and Mrad further provide a stochastic partial differential equation (SPDE) characterization of forward investment preference in \cite{El_Karoui_2013}.
+Recent developments in forward investment preference, along with applications in finance and insurance, are discussed in \cite{Angoshtari,Angoshtari2020,Anthropelos2022,Avanesyan_2018,Bo_2023,Choulli_2007,Chong_2018,Chong_2016, El_Karoui_2018,El_Karoui_2022,El_Karoui_2021,He_2021,Hu2020,Liang2023,LZ,Nadtochiy_2017,Nadtochiy-Z,Ng_Chong_2023,Shkolnikov_2016,Strub2021} and the references therein.

-Building upon the works by Musiela and Zariphopoulou, Berrier and Tehranchi in \cite{Berrier_2008} proposed to determine the optimal investment and consumption strategies $ \left(\pi^*,C^*\right) $ for the agent, via optimizing her expected {\it forward investment and consumption preferences} $ U $ and $ U^c $: for any terminal time $ T $,
+In this paper, we investigate two aspects of forward preference: incorporating \emph{consumption} and \emph{parameter uncertainty}.
+Before presenting our contributions, we review related works.
+Building upon the foundation laid by Musiela and Zariphopoulou, Berrier and Tehranchi \cite{Berrier_2008} propose determining the optimal investment and consumption strategies $\left(\pi^*,C^*\right)$ for the agent through the concept of \emph{forward investment and consumption preferences} $U$ and $U^c$:

-Again, due to the nature of forward generation for the preferences, the agent can solve her optimal investment and consumption strategies $ \left(\pi^*,C^*\right) $, without pre-specifying at time $ 0 $, her investment and consumption horizon, as well as her future wealth and consumption preferences.
-Indeed, her optimal investment and consumption strategies $ \left(\pi^*,C^*\right) $ are obtained as by-products upon constructing her forward investment and consumption preferences (see Definition \ref{def:forward_performance_drift_vol} below, with $U^c\not\equiv0$ and $\mathcal{B}$ being a singleton).
-In \cite{Berrier_2008} by Berrier and Tehranchi, the forward preferences were characterized using convex duality, while forward preferences with zero volatility were shown to satisfy a random PDE.
-In \cite{Kallblad_2016} by K{\"a}llblad, the forward preferences were characterized in SPDE, while zero volatility forward preferences were related to the Black's inverse investment problem.
-El Karoui, Hillairet, and Mrad, in their work \cite{El_Karoui_2018}, linked solutions between the SDE and the SPDE of forward preferences.
+for any $0\leq t\leq T<\infty$.
+Due to the forward generating of preferences, the agent can determine their optimal investment and consumption strategies $\left(\pi^*,C^*\right)$ without pre-specifying their investment and consumption horizon, as well as their future wealth and consumption preferences.
+Their optimal strategies emerge as a result of the construction of the forward investment and consumption preferences (see Definition \ref{def:forward_performance_drift_vol} below, with $U^c\not\equiv0$ and $\mathcal{B}$ being a singleton).
+In \cite{Berrier_2008}, the forward preferences are characterized using convex duality.
+In \cite{Kallblad_2016} by K{\"a}llblad, the forward preferences are characterized by a SPDE, where zero-volatility forward preferences are linked to Black's inverse investment problem.
+El Karoui et al in their work \cite{El_Karoui_2018} establish a connection between duality and the corresponding SPDE.